garritfra/garrit.xyz/content/posts/2025-03-25-container-interfaces.md

 ---
-title: "Container Interfaces"
+title: "About Container Interfaces"
 date: "2025-03-25"
 tags: "infrastructure, note, tech"
 ---

 There are a couple of interfaces that container orchestration systems (like [Kubernetes](https://kubernetes.io)) implement to expose certain behavior to their container workloads.
-I will only be talking about Kubernetes in this post since it's the orchestrator I'm most comfortable with, but some interfaces are also implemented in other orchestrators (like [HashiCorp Nomad](https://www.nomadproject.io/)) too, which makes the interfaces cross-plattform.
+I will only be talking about Kubernetes in this post since it's the orchestrator I'm most comfortable with, but some interfaces are also implemented in other orchestrators (like [HashiCorp Nomad](https://www.nomadproject.io/)) too, which makes the interfaces cross-platform.

 ## Container Storage Interface (CSI)